Ferdinand-Philippe, Duke of Orléans, Prince Royal, Prince of Orléans

 Ferdinand and his mother; Credit – Wikipedia

-King Louis XVIII died in 1824, and was succeeded by his brother, King Charles X. Louis Philippe’s relationship with Charles was closer than it had been with Louis XVIII but his liberal views were quite in contrast to the staunchly conservative Charles, and he was often viewed as a threat to the stability of the King’s reign.
+King Louis XVIII died in 1824, and was succeeded by his brother King Charles X. Louis Philippe’s relationship with Charles was closer than it had been with Louis XVIII but his liberal views were quite in contrast to the staunchly conservative Charles, and he was often viewed as a threat to the stability of the King’s reign.
 Ferdinand had been born “His Serene Highness” and in September 1824, King Charles X granted him the style “His Royal Highness”.

 King Louis Philippe, Queen Marie Amelie, with their sons and daughters; Credit – Wikipedia

 Finally, King Charles X’s ultra-royalist sympathies alienated many members of the working and middle classes.
 This led to the July Revolution of 1830.
 On August 2, 1830, King Charles X was forced to abdicate the French throne.
 He named his grandson Henri, Duke of Bordeaux as his successor.
 However, this did not sit well with Ferdinand’s father Louis Philippe, Duke of Orléans, the Orléanist claimant to the French throne or the Chamber of Deputies who proclaimed Louis Philippe as the new monarch of France.
 Louis Philippe decided to style himself as King of the French, attributing his role as King of the French people instead of a territorial area.
-Ferdinand became the heir apparent to the French throne and received the title Prince Royal as well as the titles of Duke of Orléans and Prince of Orléans.
+Ferdinand became the heir apparent to the French throne and received the title Prince Royal and the titles of Duke of Orléans and Prince of Orléans.

 Helene of Mecklenburg-Schwerin, Ferdinand’s wife; Credit – Wikipedia